• Skip to main content

 Is MeRT safe for kids with autism spectrum disorder?

 Yes.
-MeRT is drug-free and noninvasive.
-It’s been used successfully with children, teens, and adults, and is well-tolerated by most patients.
+MeRT is drug-free and non-invasive, and has been used with children, teens, and adults.
+Most patients tolerate treatment well, and sessions are closely monitored by our medical team.

 Is there a minimum age for MeRT treatment?